Skip to Main Content

 Helical Piers

-Our process involves excavating the soil around the footing and using hydraulic equipment to install the piers next to the foundation.
-The helical blades slice through the soil like a screw, and our team monitors their progress until they reach the required depths and capacities.
+Our SettleStop helical pier system features steel screw-like plates that provide a secure and stable grip beneath your property.
+Our process involves excavating the soil around the footing and using hydraulic equipment to install the piers near the foundation.
+The helical blades cut through the soil like a screw while our team closely monitors the progress, ensuring they reach the required depth and load-bearing capacity.
+We secure a heavy-duty steel bracket to the footing, transferring the home’s weight through the piers to the stable soil below.

 Push Piers

-SettleStop Push Piers work similarly to helical piers, but with a slightly different design and installation process.
+SettleStop push piers work similarly to helical piers but with slightly different designs and installation processes.
 Made of sturdy steel, they’re driven deep into the ground and bypass problematic soil until they reach bedrock.
 Once in place, your home rests securely on these piers for lasting stability.
 The process involves removing soil to expose the footing, securing the bracket in place, and driving the piers through to ensure long-term stability for your home.

 Wall Anchors